OsirisYetna/Data-Stream-Processing-Exploration/README.md

-# Report on Stream Learning Experiments using River and CapyMOA
+# Data Stream Learning Experiments: Exploration of River and CapyMOA

-## 1 Introduction
+## Introduction

 This experiment aims to compare the performance of several online learning algorithms implemented in two major stream learning frameworks: River (Python) and CapyMOA